Milah3/recipe-app/readme.md

 [X]: Add pop-up modal for each searched item, depending on ID!
 [X]: Hover text before click to open modal
 [X]: Deploy!!! :)

+# Final thoughts

+There's still lots of features that can be added, but this project has taught me a lot and I leave it with a better understanding of how to write and use asynchronous functions than before.

+# Thanks

+Thanks to @Florinpop17 for his youtube tutorials that helped me accomplish this!